 Katheryn’s father, Lord Edmund Howard, was the younger son of Thomas Howard, 2nd Duke of Norfolk.
 He had been present with his father and brother at the victory at Flodden, but unlike other members of his family, did not have the gift of appealing to the King and, although he had various posts, he was permanently short of money.
 Eventually he became Comptroller of Calais, but Henry VIII blocked his further advancement.
 Henry was excellent at choosing outstanding servants and ministers so his estimate of Lord Edmund’s talents was probably justified.

-The Duchess was a firm supporter of her other step-granddaughter, Anne Boleyn, and was often in attendance on the Queen.
-In theory, in her absence, Katheryn should have been properly supervised and brought up to be a virtuous young woman, chaste, obedient and ready to promote her family through a good marriage.
+The duchess was a firm supporter of her other step-granddaughter, Anne Boleyn, and was often in attendance on the queen.
+In theory, in her absence, Katheryn should have been properly supervised and brought up to be a virtuous young woman, chaste, obedient, and ready to promote her family through a good marriage.

-But the Dowager Duchess did not take her duties toward the young women in her care with the seriousness that most of her contemporaries displayed.
-Whilst Katheryn learnt to read and write (skills that made her much better educated than most women), she and the other young women of the household had far more freedom than most gentlewomen.
+The purpose of Katheryn’s education was to give her the skills she needed to claim a place in the queen’s household, prior to marriage and to protect her virtue to make her a suitable wife for a man the Howards wanted to favour.
+But Agnes did not take her duties toward the young women in her care with the seriousness that most of her contemporaries displayed.
+Whilst Katheryn learnt to read and write (skills that made her much better educated than most women) she and the other young women of the household had far more freedom than most gentlewomen.

 Music was a highly valued skill, so the Dowager Duchess arranged for her to have music lessons.
-Her teacher was Henry Manox, not a professional musician, but the son of a local gentleman connected with the Howards.
+One of her two teachers was Henry Manox, not a professional musician, but the son of a local gentleman connected with the Howards.

-Around 1537, the Duchess moved her household to Lambeth, and it was here that Katheryn met Francis Dereham.
+Around 1537, the duchess moved her household to Lambeth, and it was here that Katheryn met Francis Dereham.
 Dereham is usually referred to as a relative of the Howard family, but we have been unable to establish where he fitted into the family tree.
-He was in the employ of Katheryn’s uncle, the Duke of Norfolk, and had previously had a relationship with Joan Bulmer, one of the gentlewomen of the household.
+He was in the employ of Katheryn’s uncle, the Duke of Norfolk and had previously had a relationship with Joan Bulmer, one of the gentlewomen of the household.

-The relationship took place during the autumn and early winter of 1538 – 1539, at which time Dereham left England for Ireland, leaving £100 in Katheryn’s care – an indication that he, at least, thought they were pre-contracted to marry, if not actually married.
+The relationship took place during the autumn and early winter of 1538 – 1539, after which time Dereham left England for Ireland, leaving £100 in Katheryn’s care – an indication that he, at least, thought they were pre-contracted to marry, if not actually married.

-Manox, ousted by Dereham, sent a letter to the Dowager Duchess, alerting her of untoward goings-on in the household.
+Manox, ousted by Dereham, sent a letter to the dowager-duchess, alerting her of untoward goings-on in the household.
 She investigated, and finding Katheryn and Dereham embracing, in the presence of Joan Bulmer, gave them all a few hearty blows.

 There were several Thomas Culpeppers, in and about the court, one of whom was guilty of rape and murder.
 Whilst there is no certainty which was Katheryn’s potential husband, it does not seem likely that Henry, who took a high moral tone in general, would have kept a rapist and murderer amongst his closest companions.

 Katheryn, still no more than nineteen, and perhaps as young as sixteen, had little experience to guide her in the situation she now found herself.
-Unlike her predecessors, she had very limited knowledge of court life, and the only Queen she had seen was Anne of Cleves, whose short tenure and unhappy relationship with Henry had not allowed her to carve out a role as queen.
+Unlike her predecessors, she had very limited knowledge of court life, and the only queen she had seen was Anne of Cleves, whose short tenure and unhappy relationship with Henry had not allowed her to carve out a role as queen.

 Whatever Katheryn might have felt toward Dereham in 1538, by 1540, she had no interest in him whatsoever.
 But she had become attached to Thomas Culpepper.
 She sent him a letter, the only known extant letter by her.
 In it, her affection is obvious, ‘it makes my heart die to think I cannot be always in your company.’
 Tudor letters were much more lavish with compliments and protestations of love than modern communications, but, from a queen to a subject, this was strong stuff.

 In late spring, 1541, Henry decided to undertake a progress to the north of England.
 In 1536, the rebels of the Pilgrimage of Grace had been partially bought off with a promise of a Parliament to be held at York, along with a coronation for Queen Jane.
-Neither had occurred, but Henry now decided to visit his rebellious northerners, and also meet his nephew, James V of Scotland.
+Neither had occurred, but Henry now decided to visit his rebellious northerners, and also hoped to meet his nephew, James V of Scotland.

 Doom was approaching Katheryn.
 The servant of the Dowager Duchess, Mary Lascelles, who had warned Manox about his treatment of Katheryn, had told her brother, John, about Katheryn’s past.
 John Lascelles, a committed Protestant, informed Archbishop Cranmer.

-Cranmer lost no time in sharing the news with Henry, slipping a paper into the King’s place at the Chapel Royal.
+Cranmer lost no time in sharing the news with Henry, slipping a paper into the king’s place at the Chapel Royal.
 Henry was, initially, disbelieving, thinking that the accusations were evil slanders, with no basis in truth.
 He ordered an immediate investigation, with the aim of clearing his wife’s name.